threefoldtecharchive/vgrid/gridproxy/docs/gridproxy.md

 fn (mut c GridProxyClient) get_gateways(params NodesFilter) ?[]Node
 ```

-fetch gateways information and public configurations and domains
+fetch gateways information and public configurations and domains.

+* `params`: filter object to apply to the gateways

+returns: array of gateways information or error

 [[Return to contents]](#Contents)